 The City Forester is responsible for the health and maintenance of City-owned trees throughout the City.
 Grosse Pointe Park has named a Tree City USA for 37 years straight and has also received the prestigious growth award from the National Arbor Day Foundation.
 The City Forester works closely with the City's Beautification Commission to continue the mission of keeping the City green, healthy, and beautiful.
-The City Forester is also happy to assist property owners who have questions and/or concerns with their own trees.

 The current office hours are 8am - 4:30pm Monday, Wednesday, and Friday with varying hours on Thursday.
 The City Forester Brian Colter can also be reached by calling 313-822-6200 or by email at firstname.lastname@example.org.